mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 ## Programmes working to address challenge

+This section addresses programmes which
+- promote coding of projects of which games can be apart
-This section addresses programmes which address barriers  to participation in informal settings.
+  - in particular address barriers  to participation in non-formal communities (rather than online programmes)

 As such, it leaves to one side extensive programmes which provide instruction based resources online  and those providing CPD to teachers as detailed in the introduction [Barefoot, NCCE, CAS].